prettier/prettier/docs/install.md

 ```

 > What is that `npx` thing? `npx` ships with `npm` and lets you run locally installed tools.
 We’ll leave off the `npx` part for brevity throughout the rest of this file!
+>
+> Note: If you forget to install Prettier first, `npx` will temporarily download the latest version.
+That’s not good for Prettier!
+It’s important to have a locked down version of Prettier in your package.json.
+And it’s faster, too!

 <!--yarn-->